AMOS-ConversationalTax/ConversationalTax/docs/dev-environment.md

  - npm will be installed along with NodeJS

 ### 2. Visual Studio Code
-VS Code ist an open source editor developed by Micrsoft.
+VS Code ist an open source editor developed by Microsoft.
 You may use Atom or similar editors as well.
 - Download it from https://code.visualstudio.com/
 - Open it and select the extension panle.
 (A sqaured symbol inside of the left sidebar.
 Alternative: Ctrl + Shift + X)
 - Install the following extensions: